Brandon-Campanile/JetEngineAnalysis/README.md

     * This tab shows all the calculated intermediary and final results in a single table.
 Essentially the raw data.
 ### Closing the app
 * When you run the code, an excel file named "Results.xlsx" will be written to your local machine in MatLab's current working directory.
 When you close the app you will be prompted if you wish to delete this file.
+___
+## Future Updates

+* Our application will continue to grow and develop; implementing new features or expanding on existing ones that may be desireable to designers.